Flood Hydrographs

 Peak rainfall – the point on a flood hydrograph when rainfall is at its greatest.

-Lag time – the period of time between the peak rainfall and peak discharge.
+Lag time – the period between the peak rainfall and peak discharge.

 Use the images below to explore related GeoTopics.